(also known as: loaded words, loaded language, euphemisms)

 I don’t see what’s wrong with engaging the services of a professional escort.

 Explanation: That’s just a nice way of saying, “soliciting a hooker.”
-No matter what you call it unless you live in certain parts of Nevada (or other parts of the world), it is still illegal.
+No matter what you call it unless you live in certain parts of Nevada (or other parts of the world), it is still legally wrong (not necessarily morally wrong).

 Exception: Language is powerful and should be used to draw in emotions, but never at the expense of valid reasoning and evidence.